Ride Along (film): Casting

 Ice Cube joined the cast on November 29, 2009, to play the lead role, Detective James; the story was then about a rogue cop who tries to break off his sister's engagement to an upper-crust white psychiatrist by inviting his future brother-in-law on a ride-along.
-Kevin Hart joined the cast on July 11, 2012 to play Ben, a high school security guard, with his character changed from white to black.
+Kevin Hart joined the cast on July 11, 2012, to play Ben, a high school security guard, with his character changed from white to black.
 On October 16, John Leguizamo joined the cast of the film to play an undercover cop.
-On October 30, Tika Sumpter, Bryan Callen, and Jay Pharoah joined the cast; Sumpter plays Angela, Ben's fiancée and James' sister, while Callen plays an undercover cop, and Pharoah plays a street informant.
+On October 30, Tika Sumpter, Bryan Callen, and Jay Pharoah joined the cast; Sumpter plays Angela, Ben's fiancée and James' sister, while Callen plays an undercover cop, and Pharaoh plays a street informant.

 On November 9, Backstage posted that the film's director was looking for adult extras of all ethnicities for the background in the film.
 On November 16, Bruce McGill joined the cast of the film to play a hard-nosed lieutenant.
 On December 7, Gary Owen also joined the cast, followed by Laurence Fishburne.

 Filming

-Principal photography on the film began on October 31, 2012 in Atlanta, and crews were filming some scenes at Underground Atlanta on October 31 and November 1.
+Principal photography on the film began on October 31, 2012, in Atlanta, and crews were filming some scenes at Underground Atlanta on October 31 and November 1.
 On October 31, CBS Atlanta posted the news that Atlanta police are warning residents that there would be a simulated gun battle inside the mall area during the filming on Thursday, November 1.
 It was a 35-day shoot, which wrapped up filming on December 19 in Atlanta.

 Music

 On April 29, 2013, Christopher Lennertz was hired to score the film.
 Lennertz previously collaborated with Story on the 2012 comedy Think Like A Man.
-The soundtrack was released digitally on January 14, 2014 by Back Lot Music, while a CD version was released on January 28 by Varèse Sarabande.
+The soundtrack was released digitally on January 14, 2014, by Back Lot Music, while a CD version was released on January 28 by Varèse Sarabande.

 Promotion and release

 A teaser trailer and an image were released on July 1, 2013.
 On September 26, studio revealed the first teaser poster featuring Cube and Hart.
 On November 5, eight new images from the set and the poster were revealed.
 A second trailer of the film was revealed from studio on November 7.
-On December 19, Universal released a full length trailer for the film.
+On December 19, Universal released a full-length trailer for the film.

 On the night of January 6, 2014, the film's first premiere was held at Atlantic Station in Atlanta.
 On January 13, the Los Angeles premiere was held at TCL Chinese Theatre in Hollywood, California.
 Following the two premieres, the film was released worldwide on January 17, 2014.